MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-projects-readme.md

 )
 ```

+**Note:** Support for project connection string and hub-based projects has been discontinued.
+We recommend creating a new Azure AI Foundry resource utilizing project endpoint.
+If this is not possible, please pin the version of or pin the version of `azure-ai-projects` to `1.0.0b10` or earlier.

 ## Examples

 ### Performing Agent operations

 The `.agents` property on the `AIProjectsClient` gives you access to an authenticated `AgentsClient` from the `azure-ai-agents` package.
 Below we show how to create an Agent and delete it.
-To see what you can do with the `agent` you created, see the [many samples](https://github.com/Azure/azure-sdk-for-python/tree/azure-ai-projects_1.0.0b11/sdk/ai/azure-ai-agents/samples) associated with the `azure-ai-agents` package.
+To see what you can do with the `agent` you created, see the [many samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-agents/samples) associated with the `azure-ai-agents` package.

 The code below assumes `model_deployment_name` (a string) is defined.
 It's the deployment name of an AI model in your Foundry Project, as shown in the "Models + endpoints" tab, under the "Name" column.